milesial/Pytorch-UNet/README.md

 You can specify which model file to use with `--model MODEL.pth`.

+### Training

+`python train.py -h` should get you started.
+A proper CLI is yet to be added.
 ## Warning
 In order to process the image, it is splitted into two squares (a left on and a right one), and each square is passed into the net.
 The two square masks are then merged again to produce the final image.
 As a consequence, the height of the image must be strictly superior than half the width.
 Make sure the width is even too.